Innovation-Advisory-Links-Foundation/DigitalHandshake-Backend/README.md

     </div>
 <p align="center"> <i>Figure 1.</i> The high-level overview of Digital Handshake workflow. </p>

-Figure 1 shows an example of the high-level overview of our solution's workflow for the digital handshake.
-As we can see, the different types of actors and process steps for the correct definition and conclusion of the agreement are presented.
-Specifically, there are two different categories of stakeholders:

-- **Users** An individual registered on the platform and uniquely recognized in the blockchain through a human-readable address.
-The user can have the Dealer's role when it posts a request for a particular service (e.g., I need a website!) or Bidder's role when it proposes to satisfy a particular request for a service.
+- **Users**.
+An individual or entity registered on the platform and uniquely recognized in the blockchain through a human-readable address.
+The user can have the Dealer's role when it posts a request for a particular service (e.g., I need a website!) or Bidder's role when it proposes itself for satisfying a specific demand.
 A user can play both roles, one for each handshake.

-- **Jurors** Professionals or legal experts recorded on the platform assisting parties in the judgment of a dispute.
-It does not have a concrete motivation to participate in the handshake but is interested in receiving new dispute assignments to increase earnings.
+- **Jurors**.
+Professionals or legal experts recorded on the platform.
+They assist the parties in the judgment of a dispute.
+They do not have a concrete motivation to participate in the handshake but are interested in receiving new dispute assignments to increase earnings.

 The on-chain business logic is broken down into three smart contracts, where each solves a particular function:

-- **Token** A standard ERC20 token (DHS) offers price stability when making any form of payment.
+- **Token**.
+A standard ERC20 token (DHS) offers price stability when making any form of contactless payment.

-- **Service** All features for stipulating digital handshakes.
-Interacts with the escrow for automating token redistribution according to handshake status.
+- **Service**.
+All features for making digital handshakes.

-- **Escrow** A service that locks amounts of DHS tokens for automating payments.
+- **Escrow**.
+A service that locks amounts of DHS tokens for automating payments.

 ## Backend